25 Fun and Safe Technology Activities for Preschoolers

 5 Practical Ways to Use Technology in Preschool Classrooms

-According to the National Association for the Education of Young Children (NAEYC), digital tools can absolutely support early learning, as long as they’re used thoughtfully, with goals in mind, and matched to each child’s needs.
+According to the National Association for the Education of Young Children (NAEYC), digital tools can absolutely support early learning, as long as they’re used carefully, with specific objectives in mind, and tailored to each child’s needs.

 Some helpful apps for this kind of setup include: